Doublevil/JmdictFurigana/README.md

 In the latest release, there are two sets of files you can use: either the json files, or the compact plain text format.

+Note that the json files are also available in zipped formats (both .zip and .tar.gz) for lighter downloads.

 ### How to use the Json files
 There are two files you can use:
 - **JmdictFurigana.json** provides furigana for the EDICT (or JMDict) dictionary file entries.